 When I arrived at the jail Saturday night, I was at peace.
 I wanted to feel angry toward the classmate and the apprehending officers, but I couldn’t.
 This is the beauty of God’s love.
 As we try to daily act and think in a manner consistent with our true nature as the image of God, we indeed increasingly manifest it.
 I felt compassion and forgiveness instead of anger.

 Come Monday, I felt confident that all would be well.
 I was bearing in mind that God is the ultimate “prosecutor.”
 God, divine Truth itself, governs all creation spiritually and justly.
-With this sense of God’s good governing impelling my prayers, I was led to talk with just the right people and at the right time.
+With this sense of being governed by God, good, impelling my prayers, I was led to talk with just the right people and at the right time.
 I also went to a Christian Science Reading Room nearby.
 There I spent the rest of the day with the Bible and Science and Health.
-These two books together are considered the impersonal pastor of Christian Science.
+These two books together are the impersonal pastor of the Church of Christ, Scientist.
 Their ideas inspire comfort and healing.

 That evening, my mobile phone rang.
 It was the head of the city jail, who told me that I could pick up my son.
 He had been absolved of the charge and released.
 All I could think was “Thank you, Father.
 You really love me and my son.”
 In fact, God loves and cares for all His children, without measure.
 Our God-given innocence is never at the mercy of human processes and procedures.